 Doing keyword research allows you to find low-competition phrases that have high search volume – in other words, the low-hanging fruit.
 Put simply, these are phrases that a lot of people are typing in that don’t bring up hundreds of resources already.
 You’ll need to use a tool like Ahrefs, SEMRush, or free tools like Ubersuggest for this.

-Thin content is content that has little-to-no value to the user.
+- Don’t write thin content: thin content is content that has little-to-no value to the user.
 It doesn’t delve into a topic or offer enough useful information.
 Google doesn’t like it, and your users won’t either.
 Ensure your content offers enough depth around a topic but is broken down with subheadings so it is digestible.

-Often when reading online, people scan pages rather than read them line-by-line.
+- Keep content snappy: often when reading online, people scan pages rather than read them line-by-line.
 That’s why it’s important to use short sentences and break down paragraphs to make this scanning for information easier.

-Getting messages or stories across by video is very effective.
+- Vary it up – use video and imagery: getting messages or stories across by video is very effective.
 Research has found we retain 90% of what we see via video compared to just 10% by text, so it is well worth using video to show your work to supporters.

 Step 4: Use Video and Podcasts

 The benefit of podcasts is they are easy to create – all you need is a podcasting microphone and some sound recording software and there are plenty of free or low-cost tools such as Garageband, Audacity, and Studio One.
 You can interview guest speakers in your niche and discuss a variety of topics that are interesting to your audience.
+If you’re planning to focus on interview podcasts, Podcastle is another great tool for recording remotely.
+You can record in high-quality, host up to 9 guests, get a separate track for each and edit your audio files into a publication-ready podcast online.

-YouTube is the second biggest search engine after Google and a great way to show impact, educate people, and tell stories about your cause, so you’d be making a mistake not to consider video in your content strategy.
+YouTube is the second biggest search engine after Google and a great way to show impact, educate people and tell stories about your cause, so you’d be making a mistake not to consider video in your content strategy.
 In fact, with YouTube, you can collect online donations too.
 Click here to read and follow the simple steps.

 Step 5: Press Strategy